by Audrey Anderson, The University of Texas at Austin College of Pharmacy, and Dr. Marc Goldstein, MD, Curist Medical Advisor

 - Notice how you feel this allergy season versus prior seasons.
 Pay attention to see if your sneeze and symptoms feel different than in prior years.

-Coronavirus: Steps You Can Take to Protect Yourself and Others If You Or Others Are SneezingPlease note that allergies are not contagious so if some with allergies sneezes near you (and they do not have coronavirus), you are not at risk to contract either allergies or coronavirus.
+Coronavirus: Steps You Can Take to Protect Yourself From COVID-19 If You Or Others Are SneezingPlease note that allergies are not contagious so if some with allergies sneezes near you (and they do not have coronavirus), you are not at risk to contract either allergies or coronavirus.
 In contrast, coronavirus is contagious and can be passed through sneezes.
 Here’s a few steps to protect yourself and others.

 - Cover your sneeze.
 Sneeze into either your elbow or a tissue that can be thrown away in a closed container.
+Wear a mask.

 - Wash your hands.
 If you don’t have access to soap and water, use a hand sanitizer that contains at least 60% alcohol.
 This kills the coronavirus.